p-stanchev/AurFlow/README.md

 ### Observability
 - **Tracing** - enable OpenTelemetry spans by setting `ORLB_OTEL_EXPORTER` to `stdout` (local debugging) or `otlp_http` plus `ORLB_OTEL_ENDPOINT` for collectors such as the upstream OTEL Collector. `ORLB_OTEL_SERVICE_NAME` customises the emitted `service.name` resource.
 - **Service-level objectives** - the SLO gauges exposed at `/metrics` track 5-minute and 30-minute availability windows and their burn rates against `ORLB_SLO_TARGET` (default 99.5%).
 These gauges back intuitive alert rules and time series panels.
+- **Per-provider SLOs** - `orlb_provider_slo_availability_ratio{provider,window}` and `orlb_provider_slo_error_ratio{provider,window}` expose rolling availability and error shares for each upstream, feeding the Grafana panels.
-- **Dashboards & alerts** - import `ops/grafana/orlb-dashboard.json` into Grafana and point it at your Prometheus datasource to get request rate, SLO, and provider latency visualisations. `ops/alerts/orlb-alerts.yaml` provides matching Prometheus alert rules for burn-rate breaches and chronically unhealthy providers.
+- **Dashboards & alerts** - import `ops/grafana/dashboards/orlb-dashboard.json` into Grafana and point it at your Prometheus datasource to get request rate, SLO, and provider latency visualisations. `ops/alerts/orlb-alerts.yaml` provides matching Prometheus alert rules for burn-rate breaches and chronically unhealthy providers.
 - **Quick checks** - `/metrics` now includes a `Refresh: 5` header so you can leave it open in a browser and watch gauges update in real time.

 ![Grafana ORLB overview dashboard](ops/grafana/orlb-dashboard.png)